samadritakarmakar/Project-FEA/README.md

 For defining the weak form, a new class has to be defined which inherits the class **LocalIntegrator** defined in [LocalIntegration.hpp](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/Integrator/LocalIntegration.hpp).
 To use any of these functions, it is advised to head over to the file [LocalIntegration.hpp](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/Integrator/LocalIntegration.hpp) and copy the function to the class of your definition.
 You may now refer to the example of [Poisson.cpp](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/Poisson.cpp) which in this case is a single thread definition and is easy to understand for starting with ProjectFEA.
-Poisson equation has the following weak form, if it as a source and well as a Neumann Boundary Condition where the flux is equal to the vector **t**.
+Poisson equation has the following weak form, if it has a source term **b** and well as a Neumann Boundary Condition where the flux is equal to the vector **t**.

 <img src="Cpp/Pics/Formulations/Poisson.png" alt="Poisson">

 The Left hand side of this equation may represented by the following code as seen in [Poisson.cpp](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/Poisson.cpp)

+            /// A new Model is defined here.
+This weak form is integrated over each element.
-            class new_LocalIntegrator: public LocalIntegrator<TrialFunction>
+            /// The Virtual 'weak_form' function defined in 'LocalIntegrator' is overloaded during runtime. class new_LocalIntegrator: public LocalIntegrator<TrialFunction>
             {
             public: